-Written permission or a lease shall be provided, signed and notarized by the owner of the land whereon the place of business is established authorizing the person to establish the place of business.
+Written permission or a lease shall be provided, signed and notarized by the owner of the land whereon the place of business is established, authorizing the person to establish the place of business in such location.

-It shall be the duty of any peddler, solicitor, canvasser, transient merchant or itinerant vendor to prominently display his license upon his person at all times.
+It shall be the duty of any peddler, solicitor, or transient merchant to prominently display his license upon his person at all times.

-It shall be the duty of any peddler, solicitor, canvasser, transient merchant or itinerant vendor to produce his license upon request of any police officer of the Department.
+It shall be the duty of any peddler, solicitor, canvasser, transient merchant or itinerant vendor to produce his license upon request of any police officer of the Butler Township Police Department.

-The Manager shall maintain a record for each license issued and a record of the reports of violations.
+The Butler Township Police Department shall maintain a record for each license issued and a record of the reports of violations.

-Licenses issued under the provisions of this chapter may be revoked by the Chief of Police after notice and hearing for any of the following causes:
+Licenses issued under the provisions of this chapter may be revoked by the Chief of Police after notice and hearing, based upon any of the following:

-Fraud, misrepresentation or false statement made in the course of carrying on his business as solicitor, peddler, canvasser or transient merchant or itinerant vendor;
+Fraud, misrepresentation, or false statement made in the course of carrying on his business as solicitor, peddler, or transient merchant;

 Any violation of this chapter;